Landscapes: Light, Composition and Photography Workshop

 Your lesson in landscape photography begins with an interactive series of presentations which will get you thinking and seeing like a landscape photographer -- giving you the skills to recognise the impact of different kinds of light, the ability to use landscape photography tools such as filters and tripods, the best practice settings for landscape photography and techniques to ensure that your images are pin-sharp.

-But it's not all theory, as you will gain experience in real-world landscape photography under the tutelage of Brian and Seng, as you shoot in the field at Cottesloe and North Cottesloe, using the full range of landscape photography equipment at your disposal.
+But it's not all theory, as you will gain experience in real-world landscape photography under the tutelage of Brian and Seng, as you shoot in the field at North Beach, using the full range of landscape photography equipment at your disposal.
 You'll gain practical knowledge but also learn useful tips that will help you create better, stronger compositions!

-This workshop includes both theory and practical components, including an engaging and inspiring series of presentations, followed by hands-on landscape photography at Cottesloe and North Cottesloe during the "Golden Hour" and into sunset and dusk.
+This workshop includes both theory and practical components, including an engaging and inspiring series of presentations, followed by hands-on landscape photography during the "Golden Hour" and into sunset and dusk.

 WHAT YOU WILL LEARN: